The official action bochmann-software/codeguard@v1 is the fastest way to integrate

 Self-hosted runners

-Works without any changes as long as the runner has internet access to
+Works without any changes as long as the runner meets these prerequisites:

 Offline or long-lived runners.